Central Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 Northern Illinois Stats and Trends

+- Northern Illinois has played seven games, with four wins against the spread.

-- The Huskies have covered the spread twice this year when underdogs by 5 points or more (in four chances).
+- The Huskies have covered the spread twice this season when underdogs by 5.5 points or more (in four chances).

-- Northern Illinois' games this season have hit the over on three of seven set point totals (42.9%).
+- Northern Illinois' games this year have gone over the total in three out of seven opportunities (42.9%).

-- When Northern Illinois scores more than 26.9 points, it is 2-1-1 against the spread and 3-1 overall.
+- When Northern Illinois records more than 26.9 points, it is 2-1-1 against the spread and 3-1 overall.

-- When Northern Illinois totals more than 390.1 yards, the team is 2-0-1 against the spread and 2-1 overall.
+- In games that Northern Illinois churns out over 390.1 yards, the team is 2-0-1 against the spread and 2-1 overall.

-- The Huskies have turned the ball over 10 times this season, four more turnovers than the Chippewas have forced (6).
+- The Huskies have turned the ball over four more times (10 total) than the Chippewas have forced a turnover (6) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.